sonishsivarajkumar/PyCTAKES/docs/examples.md

 # Examples

-This page provides comprehensive examples of using PyCTAKES for various clinical NLP tasks.
+This page provides comprehensive examples of using pyCTAKES for various clinical NLP tasks.

 ## Basic Examples